-Treatment approaches for drug and alcohol addiction
+How is drug and alcohol addiction treated?

 If you have a drug or alcohol problem and a mental illness, you will need help with both at the same time.

-Where to go for help
+Where can I go for help?

-Family Drug Support Online offers 24-hour support to families and friends of drug and alcohol users.
+Counselling Online offers 24-hour free drug and alcohol counselling.
+Family Drug Support Australia offers 24-hour support to families and friends of drug and alcohol users.
 Call 1300 368 186.

-If you need help with alcohol addiction, call Alcoholics Anonymous on 1300 222 222.
+If you need help with alcohol addiction, call Alcoholics Anonymous on 1300 222 222

-Drug and alcohol rehabilitation costs
+What does drug and alcohol rehabilitation cost?